A Brief History of the Cancer Research UK Manchester Institute

 Professor Lajtha was succeeded in 1983 by the second Director, Professor David Harnden, who introduced molecular biology and built-up cancer genetics, as well as continuing the already successful activities in experimental haematology, radiation biology, carcinogenesis, epithelial biology.
 He set up a new Department of Drug Development which combined various groups working on drugs already in the clinic and new generation drugs.

-The laboratory has now been further extended and improved with grants from the Kay Kendall Leukaemia Fund, the Cancer Research Campaign, the Christie Hospital Research Endowments and, once again, the Women's Trust Fund.
+The laboratory was further extended and improved with grants from the Kay Kendall Leukaemia Fund, the Cancer Research Campaign, the Christie Hospital Research Endowments and, once again, the Women's Trust Fund.
 In 1981, just prior to Professor Harnden's appointment, the Cancer Research Campaign took over sole responsibility for the major funding of the Institute but the Christie Hospital Research Endowments also provide much support.

 Following Professor Harnden's retirement in 1997, Professor T. Michael Dexter, F.R.S. briefly became the Director of the Institute before becoming the Director of the Wellcome Trust.